syncfusion-content/xamarin-docs/Xamarin/installation-and-upgrade/Install-and-Getting-started-in-Mac.md

 > Note

-unlock key is not required forinstalling the Mac installer.
+unlock key is not required for installing the Mac installer.
 Syncfusion Mac installer can be used for developing purposes without registering the Unlock key.

 4.Destination Select windows opens.
 Click Continue.